alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 ---
 layout: post
-title: The Bure Valley Railway
+title: A day out at the Bure Valley Railway
 summary: My photos from a delightful day on a steam railway with smol trains.
 tags: photography trains
 theme: